Climate Lead

 A name fit to lead

-The organization was founded as the Climate Leadership Initiative – yet their name wasn’t as clear, memorable or actionable as it could be.
+Climate Leadership Initiative, as a name, wasn't as clear, memorable, or actionable as it could be.
 We explored different naming options that could paint them as the agent of change they truly are.
-Ultimately, it was a simple solution: Climate Lead, a shortening of their original name, that instills urgency and more accurately reflects what they and their donors do: take action and lead the field of climate philanthropy.
+Ultimately, it was a simple solution: Climate Lead, a shortening of their original name, that instills urgency and more accurately reflects what they and their donors do: take action and lead in the field of climate philanthropy.

 A logo with energy and urgency

-The two words “Climate Lead” are separated with an arrow, suggesting the guidance and direction they give their donors and the momentum they build together.
+The two words “Climate Lead” are separated with an arrow, suggesting the guidance they provide donors and the momentum they build together.
 The three colored shapes come together to form the arrow, further adding a sense of collaboration, energy, and action.

 A breath of fresh air